Mt. Baker Equipment List

 Soft-shell Pants

 This is your action layer.
 Should be stretchy, breathable and wind/snow-resistant.
 They should not restrict movement.
 A thigh pocket is a useful feature for storing small items.
+This layer will be worn for the majority of your trip.

 Examples